EmoMixEmoMix/EmoMix/index.md

 ### Non-Parallel Transfer
 In non-parallel style transfer, the TTS system must transfer prosodic style when the source and target text are completely different.
-Below, contrast the monotonous prosody of the baseline with examples of long-form synthesis with a narrative source style.

 <table>
     <tr>